Marakkar: Lion of the Arabian Sea

-Film shot in Malayalam and partially reshot in Tamil.
 The initial plan for a film based on the admirals Kunjali Marakkar started between Priyadarshan, Mohanlal, and screenwriter T. Damodaran in 1996.
 Damodaran pitched a plot idea in 1999.
 However, the film did not materialise in Damodaran's lifetime because of the high budget requirements, which was unaffordable for a Malayalam film at that time.
 Priyadarshan kept the project in mind for years, until in 2017 he proceeded with the research work.
 The final draft was completed by June 2018.

 Principal photography took place from December 2018 to March 2019, filmed in sets created at Ramoji Film City in Hyderabad.
 It lasted 104 days and post-production took 14 months.
 Four life-size ship replicas were constructed and were shot inside a water tank.
 The sea was completely created using visual effects.
 Sabu Cyril and Siddharth Priyadarshan oversaw the production design and visual effects supervision, respectively.
 Production began with a budget of ₹100 crore, making it the most expensive Malayalam film to date.
 The original score was composed by Rahul Raj, Ankit Suri and Lyell Evans Roeder; and songs by Ronnie Raphael.

 The film, originally scheduled to release on 19 March 2020, was delayed by the outbreak of COVID-19.
 It was then rescheduled and postponed through three more dates in March, May, and August 2021 before settling on release date by the end of the year.
-Meanwhile, at the 67th National Film Awards, the film won three awards—Best Feature Film, Best Special Effects, and Best Costume Design.
+Meanwhile, at the 67th National Film Awards, the film won three awards — Best Feature Film, Best Special Effects, and Best Costume Design.
 The film released theatrically worldwide on 2 December 2021.
-It received mixed reviews and failed at the box office.
-The film was also shortlisted among with 35 other films for the Indian submissions for Best Feature Film category at the 94th Academy Awards.
+It received mixed reviews and became a box office bomb.